PwC Privacy Policy

 This Privacy Policy applies to the Australian firm of PricewaterhouseCoopers (ABN 52 780 433 757) and any entity owned or controlled by it ("Related Entity"), together “PwC” or “we”.
 It explains how we handle the personal information of our clients, customers, employees, contractors, job applicants, and other individuals.

 There may be circumstances where our handling of personal information differs from that described in this Policy.
-Where this is the case, we will generally provide you with a privacy collection statement that supplements this Policy, or separate privacy policies, which apply in place of this Policy.
+Where this is the case, we will generally provide you with a privacy collection statement or notice that supplements this Policy, or separate privacy policies, which apply in place of this Policy.

 This Policy covers our collection and handling of personal information under the Australian Privacy Act 1988 (Cth) (“Privacy Act”).
 We value your privacy and are committed to protecting and processing your information responsibly.
+If you have any questions about our handling of personal information, please contact our privacy team at au_privacy_officer_mbx@au.pwc.com.

 Collection of personal information